gloriabenoit/DNAnexus-GWAS/docs/index.md

 ### Using PLINK2

 The [second section](plink.md) will run 22 different jobs (one per chromosome).
 The cost and duration of the job depends on the instance used.
-With our chosen instance (mem2_ssd1_v2_x16), with a `high` priority, the whole GWAS will take about **200 minutes** (3h20) and cost around **£19.41** (according to the [UKB RAP Rate Card v3.0](https://20779781.fs1.hubspotusercontent-na1.net/hubfs/20779781/Product%20Team%20Folder/Rate%20Cards/BiobankResearchAnalysisPlatform_Rate%20Card_Current.pdf)).
+With our chosen instance (mem1_ssd1_v2_x16), with a `high` priority, the whole GWAS will take about **200 minutes** (3h20) and cost around **£17.04** (according to the [UKB RAP Rate Card v3.0](https://20779781.fs1.hubspotusercontent-na1.net/hubfs/20779781/Product%20Team%20Folder/Rate%20Cards/BiobankResearchAnalysisPlatform_Rate%20Card_Current.pdf), for a total execution time of 2341 minutes).

 > Please note that this cost can be reduced drastically using a `low` priority.
-If none of the jobs are interrupted, with this instance, it will cost only **£4.55**.
+If none of the jobs are interrupted, with this instance, it will cost only **£4.56**.
 > However it is most likely that jobs will be interrupted.
-In our experience, the whole GWAS using this instance on a `low` priority with some interruptions has cost **£9.30** altough it took almost **7h30** to complete.
+In our experience, the whole GWAS using this instance on a `low` priority with some interruptions has cost around **£9.30** altough it took almost **7h30** to complete.

 ### Using regenie